Click to show tips

 Understanding the different calculation types and their logic.

 The primary result is a breakdown in years, months, and days.
 The calculator meticulously subtracts the start date from the end date, borrowing from months or years as needed (e.g., if the end day is less than the start day, a full month's days are borrowed from the end month).
 Totals in various other units (total days, weeks, hours, etc.) are also provided.
+Total weeks are derived from total days, and total months are approximated as years * 12 + months.
 Complexities like varying month lengths (28, 29, 30, or 31 days) and leap years are automatically handled for accuracy.

 Example Scenario